Best use of Hilton Honors points

 If you’re a fan of Hilton hotels, check out these four cards from American Express.
 You can quickly earn a ton of Hilton points simply by meeting minimum spending requirements for the welcome bonuses, and you can redeem the points for hotel stays at Hilton hotels worldwide.

-- Hilton Honors American Express Card – Earn 80,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the card in the first six months.
+- Hilton Honors American Express Card – Earn 100,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family hotels in the first 12 months of membership.
+Terms apply.

-- The Hilton Honors American Express Business Card – Earn up to 180,000 bonus points.
-Earn 130,000 bonus points after you spend $2,000 in purchases on the card in the first three months of card membership.
-Plus, you can earn an additional 50,000 Hilton Honors bonus points after you spend a total of $10,000 in purchases on the card in the first six months.
+- The Hilton Honors American Express Business Card – Earn 130,000 Hilton Honors bonus points after you spend $3,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn up to $130 in statement credits on eligible purchases made on the card at any of the Hilton family hotels in the first 12 months of Membership.
+Offer expires 7/6/2022.
+Terms apply.

 - Hilton Honors American Express Aspire Card – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening.
 Terms Apply.